 The world of traditional publishing has secrets that can’t be kept forever.

 After Laura Belmont finishes writing her first novel she goes to the Clymer Workshop, one of the oldest writers’ conferences in the country.
-Her plan is to make a connection with one of the famous staff authors who will help her get a literary agent.
+Her plan is to connect with one of the famous staff authors who will help her get a literary agent.

-Laura begins to think that she’s made an expensive mistake.
-The only offer she gets comes with a veiled threat.
+Laura begins to think that attending the conference was an expensive mistake.
 Then something extraordinary happens that makes her change her mind.KINDLE APPLE NOOK KOBO GOOGLE

 “It is a page-turner, and all the characters are very, very believable and there are no slow parts.
 I recommend it highly, for writers and those who just want a good read.”